dgzlopes/termination-handler/README.md

 Some things that would be great to have:
 - Support for Azure cloud provider.
 - Support for Execution handler (certain command or task)
-- Support for notifications (Slack, Datadog..)
+- Support for notifications (Datadog..)
 - Option to omit selected cloud provider discovery.